WFDF (AM): WEAA and WFDF

-For many years the station featured a full service, Middle of the Road format of popular adult music, news and sports, targeting Flint.
-It experimented with a Top 40 rock format (using the nickname "Giant 91") for a time in the early 1970s, but the station shifted its music mix back toward Adult Contemporary by 1975.
-In the 1980s, as popular music formats on AM were increasingly shifting to FM, WFDF became an Adult Standards station aimed at older demographics.
-The format shifted to talk radio in 1993.
-By 2001, the station was owned by Cumulus Broadcasting.
+For many years the station featured a full service, middle of the road format of popular adult music, news and sports, targeting Flint.
+It experimented with a Top 40 hits format (using the nickname "Giant 91") for a time in the early 1970s, but the station shifted its music mix back toward adult contemporary by 1975.
+In the 1980s, as listeners moved to FM to hear contemporary music, WFDF became an adult standards station aimed at older demographics.

+The music ended and the station flipped to talk radio in 1993.
+In 2001, the station was acquired by Cumulus Broadcasting.